PCI DSS Penetration Testing | PCI Test

 Organisations must undergo regular compliance tests by an independent Qualified Security Assessor (QSA) to ensure compliance with the PCI Security Standards.

 PCI DSS requires regular PCI pen test of security controls to ensure that they are effective in protecting payment card data.
 A proactive approach to cybersecurity is essential for safeguarding against attacks by cybercriminals.
-Implementing security controls such as firewalls, antivirus protection, and intrusion detection systems can help protect your organisation against digital threats.
+Implementing controls such as firewalls, antivirus protection, and intrusion detection systems can help protect your organisation against digital threats.

 Several security checks can fall into proactive approach such as operating system upgrade, regularly checking for potential vulnerabilities through vulnerability scans, checking controls using manual methods, attempts to exploit vulnerabilities or assessing network based firewall controls.